ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/hpc-qa.md

 All accounts on Pinnacles cluster need to be associated with that of a UC Merced faculty PI.
 If your collaborator is a non-UC Merced collaborator, then, they would need a UC Merced NetID to access VPN and login to Pinnacles cluster.
 Usually, department MSOs provide UC Merced NetIDs for collaborators.

+>__I am entering the correct password but cannot login to Pinnacles.__

+If you have confirmed that your password is correct but are still unable to login, try opening multiple SSH sessions simultaneously.
+This will cause the system to route your connection to different login nodes.
+The issue may be caused by one of the login nodes having trouble connecting to the LDAP server — connecting to a different login node will resolve the problem temporarily.

 ## MERCED - Questions

 >__Are the costs the same regardless of whether we purchased our own nodes or not?__